DinoChiesa/ApigeeEdge-API-Traffic-Summarizer/README.md

 When you invoke the program without the -S option, a .csv file is emitted, and no Google sheets document is created.
 The .csv file includes the raw "per API proxy" data.
-It does not include a rollup of "per environment".
+It does not include a rollup count of API requests "per environment".
 Again, this can take a long time to run.